Adam-Thometz/Reptifeed/README.md

 cd ../frontend
 npm start
 ```
-It should load the home page.
+It should run on port 3000 and load the home page.

 ### How to run tests

-Easy!

-Backend:
+Simple!

+Test backend:
 ```
+cd backend
 jest
 ```
-Frontend:
+Test frontend:
 ```
+cd frontend
 npm test
 ```

 ### How to add a reptile food database to expand the selection of reptiles

-1. Create a sql file in the /backend directory.
+1. Create a sql file in the backend directory.
-2. In the file, create a table with the following schema:
+2. In the file, place this code, replacing `REPTILE_NAME` with the name of the reptile in camel case:

 ```
-CREATE TABLE (REPTILE_IN_CAMEL_CASE)_diet (
+CREATE TABLE (REPTILE_NAME)_diet (
   name TEXT NOT NULL,
   type TEXT NOT NULL,
   frequency TEXT NOT NULL,